-interactively edit the ICM-shell variable using your favorite editor defined by the s_editor variable.
+interactively edit the ICM-shell variable using your favorite editor defined by the s\editor variable.

-''' edit mncalls # actually it is easier to type: mncalls=333 edit FILTER # edit a system table, do not change names of components endwhile
+edit mncalls # actually it is easier to type: mncalls=333 edit FILTER # edit a system table, do not change names of components # read table "pdb1" # read table with search results edit SR # edit table SR endwhile is one of the ICM flow control statements, used to perform a loop in ICM-shell calculations.
+See also while.

-#

-read table "pdb1" # read table with search results

-edit SR # edit table SR

-'''

-2.20.26. endwhile
+2.20.24. endwhile